ibm-cloud-docs/containers/cs_integrations_overview.md

 |Knative|[Knative](https://github.com/knative/docs){:external} is an open source platform that was developed by IBM, Google, Pivotal, Red Hat, Cisco, and others with the goal of extending the capabilities of Kubernetes to help you create modern, source-centric containerized, and serverless apps on top of your Kubernetes cluster.
 The platform uses a consistent approach across programming languages and frameworks to abstract the operational burden of building, deploying, and managing workloads in Kubernetes so that developers can focus on what matters most to them: the source code.
 For more information, see [Deploying serverless apps with Knative](/docs/containers?topic=containers-serverless-apps-knative).|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|
 |Razee|[Razee](https://razee.io/){:external} is an open-source project that automates and manages the deployment of Kubernetes resources across clusters, environments, and cloud providers, and helps you to visualize deployment information for your resources so that you can monitor the rollout process and find deployment issues more quickly.
 For more information about Razee and how to set up Razee in your cluster to automate your deployment process, see the [Razee documentation](https://github.com/razee-io/Razee){:external}.|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|
 {: caption="DevOps services"}
+{: summary="The table shows available services that you can add to your cluster to add extra DevOps capabilities.
+Rows are to be read from the left to right, with the name of the service in column one, and a description of the service in column two."}

 <br />